Stock market today: Asian shares slip further as higher US 10-year Treasury yield pressures Wall St

 HONG KONG (AP) — Asian shares retreated Friday as the prospect of a 5% yield on the 10-year U.S. Treasury for the first time since 2007 added to pressure on Wall Street.

 U.S. futures were lower while oil prices gained after the Department of Energy announced two separate offers of crude purchase intentions for the Strategic Petroleum Reserve, or SPR on Thursday.
-The offers comprise 6 million barrels, scheduled for delivery between December of this year and January 2024.
-The last time the Biden administration announced such purchase intentions was in July.
+The last time the Biden administration announced such a purchase was in July.

+Escalating conflict in the Middle East is fueling supply concerns, "which is definitely bad news for inflation," Fatih Birol, executive director of the Paris-based IEA, told The Associated Press.
+Developing countries that import oil and other fuels would be the most affected by higher prices, he said.

 It was the first time in 13 months that core CPI inflation has fallen below 3%.
 But when excluding both fresh food and fuel prices, inflation was 4.2%, still close to the 40-year peak of 4.3% recorded earlier this year.